 The Legislative Health Policy Certificate Program (LHPCP) was designed by GHPC to prepare state legislators and staff to address the complex health issues before them.
 Members of the Georgia General Assembly completing three of the sessions receive a certificate from the Andrew Young School of Policy Studies and are recognized by their respective legislative body.
 The program consists of four sessions:

 - Evaluating Health Policy from a Systems Thinking Perspective: Why Health Matters to Our State

 - Health Coverage, Access to Care, and Prevention

 - Special Health Topics (may include childhood obesity, behavioral health, Georgia’s trauma care system, and public health)

 Advanced Health Policy Institute

 GHPC created the Advanced Health Policy Institute in 2012 to further refine legislators’ skills in creating high-leverage solutions for adaptive health policy challenges.
 This two-part series is open to legislators and staff who previously attended the certificate program.
 Attendees received additional content information focused on:

 - Issue framing

 - Conversational capacity

-To date more than 120 legislators and staff have attended the LHPCP and almost 40 of the participating legislators and staff have continued on to attend an Advanced Health Policy Institute session.
+To date 157 legislators and staff have attended the LHPCP with 62 of the participating legislators and staff continuing on to attend the Advanced Health Policy Institute.
 The certificate program serves as a national model for encouraging legislators to engage in a broader, more systemic approach to health policymaking.